 STAYING ACTIVE IN D.C.

 I love traveling but it often gets the best of my waistline – literally eat everything while exploring a city!
-One of the perks about staying at the Westin Georgetownwas the fully equipped gym.
+In fact, one of the perks about staying at the Westin Georgetown was the fully equipped gym.

 WHERE TO EAT IN D.C.

 *** Note: we tried so many spots that I’ll be sharing a full restaurant list next week!
 You’re welcome.

 Duke’s Grocery is a neighborhood pub and supper spot located in the Dupont Circle neighborhood of Washington, D.C.
 A nod to the ubiquitous corner cafés, bodegas and curry joints of the East London neighborhoods of Shoreditch and Hoxton, Duke’s culinary inspiration is as diverse as these brilliantly working class parts of the English capital.

 - Earth to Sea Tartine– Red Beet cured salmon, goat cheese & hemp seed spread, mint chive infusion, roasted red beet chip, all served over multigrain toast.